Building a Support NetworkSearch for Resources

 Take Time to Connect with Others

 - Nurture your emotional and spiritual needs.
-Some parents find talking with a therapist or clergy member helpful.
+Some people find talking with a therapist or clergy member helpful.
 Others practice yoga, attend a spiritual community, journal, paint, or read poetry.
 Do what works for you and helps you.

 Connect with Other Parents